Kerry Bowman

-Kerry Bowman is a Canadian bioethicist and environmentalist based in Toronto, Ontario.
+Kerry Bowman, BA, BSW, MSW, PhD, is a Canadian bioethicist and environmentalist based in Toronto, Ontario.

 Career

 Bowman holds an academic appointment with The University of Toronto in Family and Community Medicine and serves with The University of Toronto's School of the Environment.
-He has also worked with patients as a clinical bioethicist.
+He also works with patients, families and health care teams as a clinical bioethicist.

 Bowman follows a range of bioethical issues, including end-of-life decision making, ethical questions in emerging technology, such as genomics, gene drive and CRISPR-Cas9, cloning and reproductive ethics.
 He is also concerned with a variety of animal and environmental ethical questions, particularly emerging zoonotic diseases, tropical forest loss and de-extinction.